 To be reliably successful in generating earned media requires high quality content and effective distribution – a critical mass audience has to be reached quickly to kick-start discussion and sharing.
 Earned media does have some value in driving sales but has a stronger role in building fame, engagement and insight for future campaign innovation.

 Earned media is what consumers do on behalf of a brand.
-This would cover word-of-mouth, advocacy, and social media activity that drives 'retweets' on Twitter, 'likes' on Facebook and other sharing.
-It can exist on- or offline although for ease of measurement most studies focus on digital earned media.
+This would cover word-of-mouth, advocacy, social media activity that drives 'retweets' on Twitter, 'likes' on Facebook and other sharing.
+It can exist on- or offline, although for ease of measurement most studies focus on digital earned media.

 1. Achieving brand growth without paid media is rare